 Aw, Paris.
-The crepes, the Eiffel Tower, the museums, the Arc de Triomphe….We love all the touristy things to do here, but what it you want see the real, non-touristy Paris?
+The crepes, the Eiffel Tower, the museums, the Arc de Triomphe…We love all the touristy things to do here, but what if you want see the real, non-touristy Paris?
 You know, like a local?

-Well, living in Europe means you pretty much have to explore Paris.
+Well, living in Europe for your semester abroad means you probably have Paris on your bucketlist.
 I mean, how could you skip over all there is to see and do there right?
-And I’m pretty sure seeing the Eiffel Tower has been on your bucket list for years.
 Good thing you’ll have vacation time when you can do just that while living in Europe with ILP.

-Seriously - take trips to Paris while living in Ukraine, Lithuania, Romania and Russia as a volunteer with ILP!
+Seriously — take trips to Paris while volunteering in Europe!

 So now that you’ll be vacationing in France when you aren't teaching English to cute kiddos, how do you see the real Paris?
 You know, the Paris the locals know?
 Here's how:

 - Pack A Picnic (And Skip The Seine)

 - Have A Regular Day